joelhawksley/identity/components/slides.md

 end
 ```

-^ Back at our component,
+^ Back in our component,

 ---